EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture: Notation and Definitions

 \subsection{Graph Theory Definitions}

-Our work characterizes the existence of $\efx$ orientations based on the parameter $q$ (the number of edges between any of agents in $G$) and the diameter of the multi-graph.
-We begin by defining some useful notions related to a multi-graph. \begin{definition} (Skeleton of a Multi-graph).
+Our work characterizes the existence of $\efx$ orientations based on the parameter $q$ (the maximum number of edges between any of agents in $G$) and the diameter of the multi-graph.
+For every multi-graph instance, We begin by defining some useful notions related to a multi-graph. \begin{definition} (Skeleton of a Multi-graph).
 For a multi-graph $G = (V, E)$, we define its skeleton as a graph $G' = (V, E')$ where $G'$ has the same set of vertices, and there is a single edge between two vertices if they share at least one edge in $G$, i.e., $i$ is connected to $j$ in $G'$ if $E(i, j) \neq \emptyset$ in $G$. \end{definition}

 \begin{definition} ($d(G)$ and $q$ of a Multi-graph $G$).
-We define $d(G)$ as the diameter of $G$, which is the length of the longest path in the skeleton of $G$.
-And, we denote $q$ to be the maximum number of edges between any two agents in $G$. \end{definition}
+We define $d(G)$ as the diameter of $G$, which is the length of the longest shortest path in the skeleton of $G$.
+And, we denote $q = \max_{i,j \in [n]} |E(i,j)|$ to be the maximum number of edges between any pair of agents in $G$. \end{definition}